For Cisco Cloud Email Security (CES) customers...

 To save the session for future use, click Session

-Enter in a name for your "Saved Session", and click Save:
+Enter a name for your "Saved Session", and click Save:

-At this time you can click Open and initate the proxy session.
+At this time you can click Open and initiate the proxy session.

 Use the hostname 127.0.0.1 and use the source port number in the tunnel configuration above.